-Net cash provided by operating activities increased \$53,182 (24.9%) from 2011 to 2012 primarily due to a \$24,040 increase in net income adjusted for noncash items such as depreciation expense, gain on sale of containers to noncontrolling interest and bargain purchase gain resulting primarily from a 19.1% increase in fleet size due to the purchase of new and used containers, partially offset by a 1.0 percentage point decrease in utilization for our owned fleet, a \$21,698 lower increase in accounts receivable, net during 2012 compared to 2011 due to improved working capital management, a \$5,674 decrease in trading containers, net during 2012 compared to a \$12,566 increase in 2011 due to a change in the number of trading containers that were held for sale and a \$4,850 decrease in accrued expenses in 2012 compared to a \$6,503 increase in 2011 due to the timing of payments made.
+- (1) The increase in net income adjusted for noncash items such as depreciation expense and container impairment, gain on sale of containers to noncontrolling interest and bargain purchase gain was primarily due to a 19.1% increase in our owned fleet size due to the purchase of new and used containers, partially offset by a 1.0 percentage point decrease in utilization for our owned fleet. - (2) The lower increase in accounts receivable, net in 2012 compared to 2011was due to improved working capital management. - (3) The decrease in trading containers, net in 2012 compared to an increase in 2011 was due to a change in the number of trading containers that were held for sale. - (4) The decrease in accrued expenses in 2012 compared to an increase in 2011 was due to the timing of payments made. - (5) The increase in gains on sale of containers, net was due to a 29.9% increase in the number of containers sold and a 353.3% increase in the number of containers placed on sales-type leases, partially offset by a decrease in average sales proceeds of \$193 per unit and a decrease in average net gains on sales-type leases of \$410 per unit.